 The IPVanish vs Windscribe match is not exactly the most balanced fight you’ll ever see.
-Sure, both VPN services come with attractive security features, but while Windscribe VPN has pretty much a spotless reputation, IPVanish is a notorious example of dishonesty in terms of no-logging policies.
+Sure, both VPN services come with attractive security features, but while Windscribe VPN has pretty much a spotless reputation, IPVanish had logging issues in the past.

 With a balance so heavily tilted in favor of Windscribe, can IPVanish offer anything significant to stay in the race?
 Let’s find out below.

 Security and privacy

 Windscribe is one of our top 10 VPN services for overall security and performance, while IPVanish is not.
 There are several reasons for this, which can also explain why, in this specific IPVanish vs Windscribe comparison, we prefer the latter to the detriment of the former.

 Both Windscribe and IPVanish offer military-grade AES-256 encryption, which is currently the highest standard in the industry.
 Windscribe, on the one hand, primarily uses an IKEv2/IPsec VPN protocol pair, while IPVanish comes with OpenVPN, IKEv2, and L2TP/IPsec VPN protocols.

 IPVanish includes IP and DNS leak protection as well as a kill switch, while Windscribe employs a firewall to prevent leaks and act as a kill switch, all coupled with a double hop function for additional security.
 So far, the advantage on behalf of Windscribe is minimal.

 The dispute gets serious when it comes to each provider’s respective logging policy.
 Windscribe and IPVanish operate from within countries that are part of the Five Eyes alliance, Canada (for the former) and the US (for the latter).
 But there’s a catch.